 What is red tide?

-In Florida, red tide is caused by a microscopic single-celled algae called Karenia brevis or K. brevis that is present in background conditions throughout the year in the Gulf of Mexico.
+In Florida, red tide is a naturally occurring microscopic algae called Karenia brevis or K. brevis that is present in background conditions throughout the year in the Gulf of Mexico.
 Red tide is the most common type of harmful algae bloom (HAB) found in Florida.
-It occurs in salt water and when natural conditions are right, the organism can form blooms producing a toxin that can affect the central nervous systems of fish and wildlife.
+It occurs in salt water and when natural conditions are right, the organism can form blooms off the coast producing a toxin that can affect the central nervous systems of fish and wildlife.
 At high concentrations, the blooms may discolor the water – sometimes red, light or dark green, brown or clear.

 How long will it last?